jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/README.md

   ```

+- Get the Docker daemon + client for your OS (https://docs.docker.com/get-docker/)

 - Run the docker image using **run-docker.sh**.
 This executes the command below and opens an interactive terminal into the container.

   ```